Skip to content

 Most people want to know pretty early on.
 So let's get it out of the way, before you write a proposal in your head and we both end up in different ballparks.

-The good news is you don't have to do all of it in one go.
+The good news is you do not have to do everything in one go.
 Most of our long-term clients started with a smaller piece and built on it over the years.
-My first client from 1999 is still a client.
+One client we worked with from 1999 took that approach.
 He spent a chunk up front, then a little each year as the business grew.
-Twenty-five years later he has a site that's been with him through every version of his business.
+By the time he retired over 20 years later, his site had been with him through every version of his business.

 Monthly Partnership